 I am retired now, but in the past have been a computer programmer, a secondary teacher of Maths and Computing (for part of the time at The Hurst), a senior manager at Newbury College and a travel agent.
 My links with primary schools came through the travel industry when I helped a number of local schools with travel-related projects.
 My garden and my dog keep me busy, but my real passions are for travelling and cooking.
 I’ve always been interested in all stages of education and becoming a Governor has reinforced my belief that primary years are the most important in setting the aspirations of children.
 I want the very best for all our children; I want them to aspire to keep on learning and achieve their very best; I want them to leave us ready for the next stage of their education.
 But most of all I want them to have enjoyed their time at Tadley Primary School.

 Kerri Culver – Staff Governor

-My name is Kerri Culver and I am currently one of the Year 3/4 teachers.
-I have also recently taken on my new role as SENCo.
-I have worked at Tadley for 3 years and have been given so many different opportunities, becoming the staff governor being just one.
+My name is Kerri Culver and I am currently one of the Year 3/4 teachers and the school's SENCo.
+I have worked at Tadley for 5 years and have been given so many different opportunities, becoming the staff governor being just one.
 I decided to join the governing body at Tadley to develop my understanding of the inner workings of a school and to be able to give our governors a teacher’s insight to school life.
 I am enjoying my role as a staff governor and I am looking forward to learning more and being part of a team that will drive Tadley forward.

 Maureen Graham – Co-opted Governor, Vice Chair of Governors